seekhealing/seekhealing.github.io/_sections/webinar-events/obt/2020-12-04-21-30-conflict-energy-transformative-practice-authentic-relating.md

 facilitators:
   - name: Jason Digges
     photo: /assets/images/jasondigges.jpg
-    bio: "Jason is a modern renaissance man: Equal parts artist, philosopher, teacher, and video producer.
-From 2003-2012 he worked for Ken Wilber and other clients to create thousands of hours of educational media on the topics of transpersonal psychology, spirituality, productivity, and personal growth.
-For the past 4 years he has been a trainer and facilitator for groups within the authentic relating and circling realm and is obsessed with how humans can live and relate optimally.
-He is a co-founder and senior course leader at Authentic Relating Training International."
+    bio: "Author of new release Conflict = Energy, The Transformative practice of Authentic Relating, Jason is a modern renaissance man.
+Equal parts artist, philosopher, teacher, and media producer, from 2003-2012 he worked for Integral Institute to create thousands of hours of educational media on the topics of transpersonal psychology, spirituality, productivity, and personal growth.
+Obsessed with how humans can live and relate optimally, he’s facilitated groups and taught authentic relating and circling since 2012.
+In 2017, Jason co-founded Authentic Relating Training International and has since led courses in 20 cities around the world. "
     link: https://authenticrelating.co/
 event-type: presentation
 day: 1